Queens in Space

 "Queens in Space" is the third episode of the third season of the American television series RuPaul's Drag Race.
 It originally aired on January 31, 2011.
+The episode's main challenge tasks the contestants with acting in science fiction film trailers.
 Lily Tomlin and Alessandra Torresani are guest judges.
-It was followed by an episode of the companion series RuPaul's Drag Race: Untucked.
+Alexis Mateo and Shangela are both winners of the main challenge.
+Phoenix is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Delta Work to "Bad Romance" (2009) by Lady Gaga.
+"Queens in Space" was followed by an episode of the companion series RuPaul's Drag Race: Untucked, which includes a fight between Mimi Imfurst and Shangela.